 - Digitised manuscript documents

 - Digitised or born-digital contemporary texts

 Welcome to the Ngāi Tahu Atlas.
 Here you can see over 1,000 original Māori place names, kā ara tawhito (traditional travel routes), and the original Māori land allocations in the Ngāi Tahu takiwā.

 Discover your family history and build your family tree.
-Available from home until 31 August 2020.
+Free for in home use until the 31st March 2021

 Skinny Jump Internet

 Skinny Jump is a programme designed to help more New